 It sounds amazing!
 Can it possibly be true?

 No. It can’t.
-The email and photo are perpetuating a hoax that rears its crazy head every summer.
+The email and photo are perpetuating a hoax that rears its crazy head over and over, typically in Northern Hemisphere summertime.
 The hoax has circulated every summer since 2003.
-Twelve years running!
-That’s a long time for a hoax to run, in our world of information.
+Fourteen years running!
+That’s a long time for a hoax to run, in our information world.

 You would have had to line up 140 planet Mars – side by side – to equal the moon’s diameter.